Asymptotically Honest Confidence Regions for High Dimensional Parameters by the Desparsified Conservative Lasso: Monte Carlo

+and $\lambda_l, \lambda_u$ are lower and upper bounds for $\lambda_n$ while $\hat{\beta}_{\lambda_n}$ is the conservative Lasso estimate pertaining to $\lambda_n$.
+Finally, $|S_{\lambda_n}|$ denotes the number of non-zero entries in $\hat{\beta}_{\lambda_n}$.
+The same procedure is used to choose $\lambda_n$ for the variant of the conservative Lasso as well as in the nodewise regressions to choose $\lambda_{node,n}$.
+At the end of Appendix B we provide a theorem stating that for the variant of the conservative Lasso choosing the tuning parameters by GIC leads to consistent model selection.

-In this section we investigate the finite sample performance of the (desparsified) conservative Lasso and compare it to the one the (desparsified) Lasso of \cite{van2014}.
-The Lasso as well as the conservative Lasso are implemented in R by means of the publicly available \texttt{glmnet} package and for both of these $\lambda_n$ is chosen by BIC, see e.g. (9.4.9) in \cite{davidson00}. $\lambda_{node, n}$ is also chosen by BIC in the nodewise regressions.
-Of course, one could also use cross validation to choose $\lambda_n$, but in our experience this does not improve the quality of the results while being considerably slower.
+We compare GIC to choosing the tuning parameters by BIC, see e.g. (9.4.9) in \cite{davidson00}.
+Of course one could also use cross validation to choose $\lambda_n$ but in our experience this does not improve the quality of the results while being considerably slower.
 All data will be generated from the model (\ref{0}).

-As discussed in subsection \ref{CLsub} $\lambda_{prec}$ should be chosen of the order of the right hand side of (\ref{IQ2lem1}) in order for the conservative Lasso to work well.
-However, this quantity is unknown and we thus choose it along with $\lambda_n$ by means of BIC.
-We considered the grid $\cbr[0]{0.01,0.05,0.1, 0.5,1}$ for $\lambda_{prec}$.
-The motivation for the values in this grid is that ideally $\lambda_{prec}$ should be bigger than $\hat{\beta}_{L,j}$ when $j\in S^c$ and smaller than $\hat{\beta}_{L,j}$ when $j\in S$.
-As $\hat{\beta}_{L,j}$ is often either zero or very close to zero for $j\in S_0^c$ (by consistency of the Lasso) it suffices to consider a grid of rather small values for $\lambda_{prec}$ in order to drive a wedge between the zero and the non-zero coefficients.
-We also experimented with a wider and denser grid but this did not change the results.